 6.6.7.1.
 The signal shall be operated by means of a separate manual control enabling all the direction-indicator lamps to flash in phase.

 6.6.7.2.
-The hazard warning signal may be switched ON automatically in the event of a vehicle being involved in a collision or after the emergency stop signal has been switched OFF, as specified in paragraph 6.23. below.
+The hazard warning signal may be switched ON automatically in the event of a vehicle being involved in a collision or after the emergency stop signal has been switched OFF, as specified in paragraph 6.23. .
 In such cases, it may be switched OFF manually.

 In addition, the hazard warning signal may be switched ON automatically to indicate to other road-users the risk of imminent danger as defined by Regulations; in this case, the signal shall remain switched ON until it is manually or automatically switched OFF.

 6.6.7.3.
-On M1 and N1 vehicles less than 6 m in length, with an arrangement complying with paragraph 6.5.5.2. above, the amber side-marker lamps, when mounted, shall also flash at the same frequency (in phase) with the direction-indicator lamps.
+On vehicles of categories M1 and N1 less than 6 m in length, with an arrangement complying with paragraph 6.5.5.2. , the amber side-marker lamps, when mounted, shall also flash at the same frequency (in phase) with the direction-indicator lamps.

 6.6.8.
 Tell-tale